efurkanakar/gaia-angular/README.md

 <h3>Rationale Behind the Selection Logic</h3>
 <ul>
+    <li><strong>Preference for Gaia DR3 Designation:</strong> Directly matching a Gaia DR3 designation ensures the highest accuracy.</li>
-    <li><strong>Preference for Variable Objects:</strong> The application prioritizes Gaia entries marked as variable when matching with SIMBAD data.</li>
+    <li><strong>Preference for Variable Objects:</strong> When matching with SIMBAD data, the application prioritizes Gaia entries marked as variable.</li>
     <li><strong>Parallax Comparison:</strong> Ensures the selected Gaia object corresponds to the same physical object as in SIMBAD.</li>
-    <li><strong>Fallback to Angular Distance:</strong> If parallax data is insufficient or not matching, angular proximity becomes the deciding factor.</li>
+    <li><strong>Fallback to Angular Distance:</strong> If parallax data is insufficient or does not match, angular proximity becomes the deciding factor.</li>
 </ul>

 <h3>Example Scenario</h3>
 <p>For an object like <strong>KIC 10544976</strong>:</p>
 <ul>
-    <li>SIMBAD provides a parallax of approximately <strong>1.9345 mas</strong>.</li>
+    <li>SIMBAD provides a Gaia DR3 designation, which is found in the Gaia catalog.</li>
-    <li>The Gaia results include an object with a parallax of <strong>1.934524097171672 mas</strong> but not marked as variable.</li>
+    <li>The Gaia object with this designation is selected as the target immediately, skipping further criteria.</li>
-    <li>Using the logic above, the application selects this object as the target because its parallax closely matches the SIMBAD value, despite not being marked as variable.</li>
 </ul>

 <h2 id="dependencies">Dependencies</h2>